 In 2013, during Mike’s command leadership tours, he led the largest Navy Commander command, Coastal Riverine Squadron Four, which deployed over 550 personnel to simultaneously conduct security operations over four continents.
 Following that assignment, Mike served as an advanced level strategic planner for the Joint Enabling Capabilities Command (JECC) where he traveled throughout the world to ensure all geographical military command headquarters were functioning with optimal organizational effectiveness.

 In 2019, Mike retired as a Captain from the Navy and transitioned into his second career as a financial advisor.
-He started a small business in Chesapeake, Virginia where he works as a financial planner assisting active duty service members, retired military, federal employees, and others in their pursuit of lifelong financial security.
-Mike is also a very active member at Grace Presbyterian (PCA) Church serving in key church leadership positions including Deacon and Ruling Elder since 2014.
+He started a small business in Chesapeake, Virginia where he worked as a financial planner assisting active duty service members, retired military, federal employees, and others in their pursuit of lifelong financial security.
+For several years, Mike has served in key church leadership positions including Deacon and Ruling Elder in the Presbyterian Church of America (PCA).
+The Dillenders are very active members of Westminster Reformed Presbyterian Church (WRPC) in Suffolk.
+Mike also currently serves as a member of the Board of Directors at StoneBridge School in Chesapeake.

 Mike resides in Suffolk with his wife Susannah, who is a neonatologist, and their two school aged children, Michael Jr. and Mary Ruth.